 This anomaly is thought to represent 2-4% congenital cardiac anomalies 3.
 There is a recognized male predilection.
 The estimated incidence is ~ 1 in 10 000 births 6.

-HLHS results from underdevelopment of left heart structures inclusive of 5 :
+Hypoplastic left heart syndrome results from the underdevelopment of left heart structures including 5:

 - left ventricle